 I became a CNA in 2014 and have worked for local nursing homes on the skilled wings, and spent a year working as a travel CNA.
 After traveling around the state, I earned a CNA2 certificate and worked at Asante Rogue Regional Medical Center on the post-surgical unit.

 Working in several facilities gave me a different outlook on senior care and home health care services.
 This experience enabled me to develop the core skills that have allowed me to open my own in-home care agency.
 I have subsequently earned an Associate Degree from Rogue Community College and am pursuing a nursing degree with an end goal of earning a Bachelor of Science in Nursing by 2023.

 My most recent endeavor is owning and operating an in-home care agency.
 Please see the Our Story section at the top of this page to learn more about the experience that motivated me to accomplish this!
 My passion is to help seniors remain in their home with as much independence as possible, for as long as possible.
 I find healthcare and in-home care to be extremely rewarding.

 My favorite thing about working with seniors is the priceless insight and valuable knowledge my clients have shared with me.
 I enjoy listening to their wonderful stories.
 My most treasured memory is that of my past client Joyce.

-I live in Medford with my husband and all our critters (dogs, cats, and fish).
+I live in Medford with my husband, pets, family and close family.
 I enjoy spending time with my pets, husband, close friends, and family.
 When not tending to my clients, animals, school, or business, I enjoy spending time in nature, going to the river, and exploring new hiking trails with my pups.

 I am an RN with 40 years of nursing experience and have worked in a variety of healthcare settings.
 Most of my career has been working with Seniors.